 I do recommend you purchase the brand name rings to ensure they work properly.

 Long Handle Trivet

 I was lucky that my Instant Pot came with this trivet.
 I love the long handles that allow me to take the food out of the pot easily.
-If yours didn’t come with a long-handled one, this one from Amazon is perfect.
+If yours didn’t come with a long-handled one, then the one listed in the shopping list above is perfect.

 If you want to see what other fun accessories you can get, check out my Ultimate Must-Haves Guide to Instant Pot Accessories.
 I wrote descriptions for all of them so you can see which ones would be good choices for you.

 Do Join My Instant Pot Group